larseggert/bcp45bis/draft-eggert-bcp45bis.md

 - Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or the IETF.

-# Moderation
+# Moderation {#mod}

-Moderators (previously known as the "sergeant-at-arms") for the IETF discussion list are appointed by the IETF Chair and are empowered to restrict posting by a person, or on a thread, when the content is inappropriate and represents a pattern of abuse.
+The IETF Chair appoints *Moderators* (previously known as the "sergeant-at-arms") for the IETF discussion list that are empowered to restrict posting by a person, or on a thread, when the content is inappropriate and represents a pattern of abuse.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.